Shawn Fluharty

 Shawn Lucas Fluharty (born January 5, 1984) is an American politician who has served in the West Virginia House of Delegates from the 3rd district since 2014.

 Biography

 He graduated from the West Virginia University School of Journalism in 2006 and the West Virginia University College of Law in 2009.

 Political career

 Fluharty is noted as serving as the Minority Chair for the Judiciary, Courts, and Legal Services Committees and has been the sponsor of a variety of legislation.

-Most notably, Fluharty was a part of a bipartisan "Tech Caucus" including himself and delegates Moore Capito and R-Kanawha.
+Most notably, Fluharty was a part of a bipartisan "Tech Caucus" including himself and delegate Moore Capito.
 He was quoted as saying, "Young people are more mobile now than any time in our nation's history...West Virginia offers a great place to raise a family, it's about time we join the 21st century and make sure West Virginia also becomes a great place for innovation and technological opportunities so that we can truly compete in today's economy."